bitcraze/crazyflie-clients-python/README.md

 **IMPORTANT NOTE**: The following will use [Homebrew](http://brew.sh/) and its own Python distribution.
-If you have a lot of other 3rd party python stuff already running on your system they might or might not affected of this.
+If you have a lot of other 3rd party python stuff already running on your system they might or might not be affected by this.

 1. [Install the Command Line Tools](https://gist.github.com/derhuerst/1b15ff4652a867391f03#1--install-the-command-line-tools).